 What is a Zoom Lens

-Very broadly, a zoom lens is any lens with a focal length of 24mm or greater.
-The human eye has a focal length of approximately 24mm, so a zoom lens is a lens that makes things look bigger and closer than they would if you were to just look around without a camera.
-You will also see people throwing 32mm around as a qualification for a zoom lens, but it doesn’t really matter.
+Very broadly, a zoom lens is any lens with a focal length of 35mm or greater.
+The human eye has a focal length of approximately 35mm, so a zoom lens is a lens that makes things look bigger and closer than they would if you were to just look around without a camera.
+You will also see people throwing other lengths around as a qualification for a zoom lens, but it doesn’t really matter.
 For the purposes of this article, I’m talking about a lens of at least 70mm, which is enough to have a very big impact on how you compose your images.
+(For a great comparison between human eyes and cameras, check this out).

 In our camera bag we carry two lenses.
 One is a 24 to 70mm lens that we use as our walk around lens.
 It’s wide enough that we can get most buildings in our frame by stepping back a little, and when it’s not enough we just stitch a few photos together into a panorama, like we did with this shot of the Roman Colosseum.
 The other is a 70-200mm lens that picks up where the wider one left off.
 I use this one when my subject is very far away or when I really feel like getting creative with a scene that I think will be boring or cliche otherwise.